-- 7.13 Contributions to earmarked reserves of £1,556k include amounts set aside from existing unspent budgets to reflect the re-profiling of associated expenditure plans across financial years and the ring-fencing of income earmarked for specified purposes. - 7.14 The general fund balance at 31 March 2020 includes £98k allocated towards financing the 2020-21 capital budget.
-The remaining balance of £3,046k incorporates the Authority's agreed minimum retained balance of £2.7m held to provide contingency to protect services against unexpected events or emergencies, cushion uneven cash flows and avoid unnecessary temporary borrowing.
+- 7.15 The general fund balance at 31 March 2021 includes £5k allocated towards financing the 2021-22 capital budget.
+The remaining balance of £3,163k incorporates: - £460k allocated to fund the 2021-22 revenue budget, and - the Authority's agreed minimum retained balance of £2.7m, held to provide a contingency to protect services against unexpected events or emergencies, cushion uneven cash flows and avoid unnecessary temporary borrowing.